nrohith55/Project3-Predicting-the-term-deposit-subscription/README.md

 Once the deployment is done we can predict if the client will subscribe (yes/no) a term deposit (variable y) for all the fearures in the dataset.

-These are the above steps are followed during this Project.
+These are the above steps are followed during this Project